Why is this important?

 If you need a judgement to be enforced you should consult an experienced adviser for example, at a Citizens Advice Bureau.
 To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.

-You can find more information about small claims cases in a HM Courts and Tribunals Service leaflet called 'The small claims track in civil courts' (EX306).
-You can find the leaflet at www.hmctscourtfinder.justice.gov.uk.
+You can find more information about small claims cases in a HM Courts and Tribunals Service leaflet called 'The Small Claims Track in the Civil Courts for People Whose Dispute Has Gone to Court'.
+You can find the leaflet at www.justice.gov.uk.